Books to Support a Mystery Genre Study

 Encyclopedia Brown by Donald J. Sobol

 This is another longtime favorite series of middle grade readers.
-The link is specifically for the book Encyclopedia Brown Takes the Cake, a collection of 13 short mysteries all involving food.
+The book Encyclopedia Brown Takes the Cake, in particular, is a collection of 13 short mysteries all involving food.

 Classroom Tip: Since this book is a collection of short mysteries, I often read one or two of the mysteries to introduce my students to Encyclopedia Brown and to encourage them to read other books from the series that I have in my classroom library.

 Jigsaw Jones by James Preller